emsquid/preview.xplr/README.md

     | `image.enable` | `boolean` | Whether to preview images or not |
     | `image.method` | `string` one of "kitty", "viu" | The method used to display images |
     | `directory.enable` | `boolean` | Whether to preview directories or not |

+## Progress

+Help would be greatly appreciated

+- [x] Highlight text preview
+- [] Allow user to move in text preview
+- [x] Style directory preview
+- [] Optimise image preview
+- [x] Don't hesitate to try whatever is in your mind